Submission Guidelines for Writers & Artists

 - New Letters accepts no responsibility for, and will not engage in correspondence about, lost or damaged unsolicited manuscripts sent to us.

-- Rights and Payment: We buy first North-American serial rights only.
+- Rights and Payment: We buy first North-American serial rights.
 All rights revert to the author upon publication.
-Payment for essays, stories, and interviews ranges from $25 to $100 each and could be more, depending on grants and other revenue.
-Minimum pay for poetry is $12 plus more for multi-page poems; but pay often exceeds those minimums.
+New Letters is among a group of rare literary magazines that actually pay writers & artists, albeit modestly.
 Payment to contributors also includes two copies of the issue and 40 percent discounts for additional copies and subscriptions.

 Format & Style Tips: